 Typical of the improvements which have been made was the completion in summer 2010 of a new clubhouse and tackle shop for anglers (left).
 Serving a variety of hot and cold food and drinks, the clubhouse is also equipped with a large screen digital television whilst the takleshop is stocking a growing range of tackle, clothing and baits.
 Follow this link to see more pictures of the clubhouse and tackle shop.

-Fishing is now under way on the new Canal Match Pool which has matured very quickly and is consistently throwing up good weights.
+Fishing is now under way on the new Canal Match Pool which has matured very quickly and is consistently throwing up good weights of around 100lbs.

 In addition, House Pool has been greatly extended and provided with large purpose-built pegs designed for use by diabled anglers.
-Planning permission has also been received for the building of a new 10.5 acre big carp runs water which will be developed along the lines of Linear Fisheries and stocked with specimens around the 15lb to 20lb mark.
+Work is now also well advanced on the development of a new 4.25 acre big carp runs water which will be run along the lines of Linear Fisheries and initially stocked with specimens around the 15lb to 20lb mark.
 These will be allowed to grow on for 12 months before the pool opens in 2020.
 It is currently expected to run as a day ticket water with night fishing being available through a 20-member night syndicate.